jaime-garvey/dsml-study-guide/Machine Learning.md

 ### Class Imbalances

-If we build a model on an imbalanced dataset, the model may predict the majority call all the time.
+If we build a model on an imbalanced dataset, the model may predict the majority call all the time (which could lead to high acuracy - misleading).

+Methods:
+1. Oversampling -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzMxOTQxMjMzLDExNTk0MzMyMTksNjM5Nz
-Y5NzY3LDMzMTU1ODY5Nl19
+eyJoaXN0b3J5IjpbLTIxNDY0ODk5MTYsMTE1OTQzMzIxOSw2Mz
+k3Njk3NjcsMzMxNTU4Njk2XX0=
 -->